-10.1 Individual recalls for boats OCS will be notified by a sound signal after the start and one light, and if possible by an announcement on VHF, however no flag signal will normally be flown, and this alters Rule 29.1 Similarly a General Recall will be notified by two sound signals and two lights, but no flag signal will normally be flown, this alters Rule 29.2
+10.1 Individual recalls for boats OCS will be notified by a sound signal after the start and one light, and if possible, by an announcement on VHF 37; however, no flag signal will normally be flown, which alters Rule 29.1.
+Similarly, two sound signals and two lights will notify a General Recall, but no flag signal will normally be flown; this changes Rule 29.2

-10.2 Where a boat is OCS at the start, she shall sail to the pre-start side of the line, and request and receive confirmation from the ROOD by VHF that this is the case and that they may restart, or have restarted properly.
-If such confirmation is not received a boat may not assume that they have restarted properly, and may not protest or seek redress if they are disqualified or subsequently recalled as OCS.
+10.2 Where a boat is OCS at the start, she shall sail to the pre-start side of the line and request and receive confirmation from the Race Officer by VHF that this is the case and that they may restart or have restarted properly.
+If such proof is not received, a boat may not assume that they have adequately restarted and may not protest or seek redress if they are disqualified or subsequently recalled as OCS.

-11. SHORTENING COURSE, ABANDONING AND CHANGING THE POSITION OF THE NEXT MARK
+11. SHORTENING COURSE, ABANDONING AND CHANGING THE POSITION OF THE NEXT MARK phone a dedicated communication vessel that relays the information to competitors via VHF.

-Where a course has to shortened, abandoned or one or more legs altered, the ROOD may inform competitors by VHF radio without flag signals if it impractical to do so; or telephone a dedicated communication vessel which then relays the information to competitors via VHF.
 This alters Rules 32 & 33.

+Where a course has to be shortened or abandoned, or one or more legs altered, the Race Officer may inform competitors by VHF radio without flag signals if it is impractical to do so; or tele-